England Football Online

 reserves: not known

 team changes: Bob Howarth (Everton FC (FL1 4th)) was the original right-back, his place going to Bob Holmes.
-Jack Goodall (Derby County FC (FL1 14th)) was replaced with George Cotterill.
+John Goodall (Derby County FC (FL1 14th)) was replaced with George Cotterill.
 Goodall had injured himself in a match the previous day.

 team notes: Jack Reynolds had already played five times for the Irish team, scoring once (1890-91 (two appearances and one goal against England)).